 Nuclear-armed states in particular should also support affected states by releasing information like relevant medical records and other documents regarding their nuclear testing.

-To help donor states determine how best to distribute support, states requesting international assistance should present their needs, national plans, and existing resources and provide regular updates on their progress in implementation.
-Donor states should, in turn, commit to multi-year assistance packages and work closely with recipients to ensure support is used effectively and efficiently.
+To help donor states determine how best to distribute support, states requesting international assistance should present their needs, national plans, and existing resources, and provide regular updates on their progress in implementation.
+Donor states should, in turn, commit to provide multi-year assistance packages and work closely with recipients to ensure support is used effectively and efficiently.